Broadband Performance Tester.

 ~ Additional Tests

-If the performance tester detects a lower level of throughput speed than anticipated, the user will be offered additional testing.
+If the performance tester detects a lower level of throughput speed than anticipated, the user may be offered additional testing.

 - TAP2 - Speedtest using the ISP domain.
 To access this test the user must change the login on their router to bt_test_user@isp.net

 - TAP3 - Speedtest which completely bypasses the ISP network.
-To access this test the user must chang the login on their router to speedtest@speedtest_domain
+To access this test the user must change their login on their router to speedtest@speedtest_domain